 Recommended by Eoin from Dollys Quest

-Bogota like most major cities throughout the world now has several free walking tours which show you different parts of the city.
+Like most major cities throughout the world, Bogota now has several free walking tours that show you different parts of the city.

 These are varied and based upon the most popular parts of Bogota.

-This is a brilliant tour for those with an interest in Colombian history and how the country has moved from its dark recent past to a pioneer in peaceful resolutions to its problems and relative economic security especially in contrast to its recent past.
+This is a brilliant tour for those interested in Colombian history and how the country has moved from its dark recent past to a pioneer in peaceful resolutions to its problems and relative economic security, especially in contrast to its recent past.

 6. Museo Botero